Peer-to-peer physician coaching shows amazing success and sustainment

 - Celebrating the success of steady improvement

-From there, Goolsby said they recruited clinicians for the program who were already doing well with patient relationships, as per NRC Health’s Real-time Feedback survey scores—including sub-specialty, surgical, and nonsurgical clinicians.
+From there, Goolsby said they recruited clinicians for the program who were already doing well with patient relationships, as per NRC Health’s patient experience survey scores—including sub-specialty, surgical, and nonsurgical clinicians.

 Next, Goolsby sent an email to select clinicians describing the vision for the program and asking them to participate.
 When he received positive feedback, he called on all those interested, inviting them to join with training.
 This included an offsite full day of programming, including hands-on training, role-playing, observation, and feedback.
 After the session, Wellstar Health System certified each clinician as a coach, complete with certificates and fanfare.